Northern Illinois Huskies football: Ball State

-Northern Illinois holds a 25–23–2 series lead over Ball State through the 2022 season.
+Northern Illinois University leads the all-time series with Ball State with a record of 26–25–2 through the 2025 season.

 Individual honors

 Retired jerseys

 NIU has not retired any number but has honored the jerseys of four former players retiring them.

 College Football Hall of Fame

 There have been two former NIU players inducted into the College Football Hall of Fame.